yorgsite/_dom/README.md

 #### <a name="tg_model_editor"></a> Model editor.

-To create easyly the backbone of your component, you can use the [model editor](https://github.com/yorgsite/_dom/tree/master/editor).
+To create fast and easy the backbone of your component, you can use the [model editor](https://github.com/yorgsite/_dom/tree/master/editor).

 <br/>
 <hr/>